dreth/CodeSnippets/add_to_custom.list_from_dhcp.leases/readme.md

 The only point of this script is keeping updated custom.list in case a dhcp lease changes.
 It doesn't have to ever change if the lease is fixed.
 But if having a local device under a specific domain in local dns is mission critical, then this could prove useful.

 I also think it's fun to play around with this kind of stuff, so I guess that makes any project worthwhile no matter how useless.

+Since this script intends to modify a file in the `/etc/` directory, you should modify its permissions with `chmod` so you don't have to run the script with administrative privileges.